Information sharing agreements (ISAs)

 Government policy places a strong emphasis on the need to share information across organisational and professional boundaries, in order to ensure the effective co-ordination and integration of services.

-The Government has also emphasised the importance of security and confidentiality in relation to personal information, strengthening legislation and guidance in this area, building upon the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+The Government has also emphasised the importance of security and confidentiality in relation to personal information, strengthening legislation and guidance in this area, building upon the principles of the General Data Protection Regulation (GDPR) 2016 and the Data Protection Act 2(DPA) 2018.

 It is important that the NHS Counter Fraud Authority (NHSCFA) protects and safeguards person-identifiable information that it gathers, creates, processes or discloses, so that it complies with the law and any other mandatory requirements applicable to NHS organisations and in doing so provide assurance to the public and its stakeholders.